sivakusayan/clang-plugin-boilerplate/README.md

 make test CXXFLAGS="-I/usr/lib/llvm-18/include"
 ```

-If you're still having trouble building, I would recommend you the [CI file](/.github/workflows/ci.yml) for a minimal example of successfully building this plugin.
+If you're still having trouble building, I would recommend you take a look at the [CI file](/.github/workflows/ci.yml) for a minimal example of successfully building this plugin.